🇨🇦🇺🇸 FREE SHIPPING ON ALL ORDERS THIS WEEK!

 From how you feel, to your neurochemistry, to your physiology, and everything in between, stress is a complex and difficult hurdle to overcome.
 As the scientific community’s understanding of stress increases, so too does your ability to mitigate its hold on you.
 Knowing how it affects your body can put you in the know and offer footing for future solutions.
 Fitness and nutrition aren’t the only measures in the battle against stress but they are great places to start today and develop on your way to a healthy, stress-controlled future.

 Supplementing your diet may aid in stress management.
 States of stress are categorized by prolonged excitation of our physiology, poor sleep, and hormone dysregulation.
 Inhibitory neurotransmitters like GABA are useful for moderating erratic brain function while certain natural extracts such as Ashwagandha have been shown to reduce stress and control cortisol levels.
 KSM-66 is a relatively novel form of Ashwagandha with numerous human clinical studies backing its efficacy for stress control.
 Test subjects in reported a 38% reduction in perceived stress, and this was backed up with a 28% reduction in serum cortisol levels.
 Ashwaghanda is an incredibly effective adaptogenic herb that helps the body manage stress.
-KSM-66 Ashwagandha extract can be found at the full clinical dosage in DIABLO PM, a product designed to be taken in the evening to support stress response, cortisol control as well as support restful recovery to enhance performance and weight management.
+KSM-66 Ashwagandha extract can be found at the full clinical dosage in UNWIND, a product designed to be taken in the evening to support stress response, cortisol control as well as support restful recovery to enhance performance and weight management.